Skip to main content Skip to navigation Skip to footer

 Managing Secrets

 The right place is rdc repo secret.
 Two delivery modes, write-only by design, and the fork starts with nothing.
+In this tutorial we set both kinds, deploy an app that consumes them, prove the values really arrive in the container, and then watch a fork fail to start because the secrets refused to follow it.

 Watch the tutorial